raghav-4002/unix-shell/README.md

-# Sea Shell - A Unix shell written in C
+# A Unix shell written in C
 **Note**: *This project is under construction.
 It lacks a lot of basic functionalities that you might expect from a shell like `bash` or `zsh`.*

 # How to use it: